Cars brands and logos that start with H

 Howell Automotive Logo

-In 1990, Howell Automotive was founded in Keyser, WV, the US, as a car tuning company.
-In 2000, it was voted by Mopar Muscle Magazine as the best car tuner in the world.
-She has become famous thanks to her modification of the Dodge Neon SRT-4.
-It became the basis for the development and creation of the Howell Neon SRT-4 two-tone supercar model.
-In 2005, the brand won the Super Four Challenge FWD Class contest organized by Car & Driver Magazine.
-From 2007 to 2011, it was a recipient of commendations from the governor for ensuring the region’s entry into the international market.
+In 1990, Howell Automotive, a car tuning company, was founded in Kaiser, Virginia, USA.
+In 2000, Mopar Muscle Magazine recognized it as the world’s best car tuner.
+She became famous for modifying the Dodge Neon SRT-4 car.
+It became the basis for developing and creating a two-color Howell Neon SRT-4 supercar model.
+In 2005, the brand won the Super Four Challenge FWD Class competition, organized by Car & Driver magazine.
+From 2007 to 2011, it received a Governor’s Commendation for securing the region’s entry into the international market.

 HRG